transloadit/uppy/website/src/docs/google-drive.md

 ### `title: 'Google Drive'`

-Title / name shown in the UI, such as Dashboard tabs.
+Configures the title / name shown in the UI, for instance, on Dashboard tabs.
 It defaults to `'Google Drive'`.

 ### `target: null`